Hoertkorn Richard Charles Sells 4,603 Shares of T-Mobile US, Inc. (NASDAQ:TMUS)

-Hoertkorn Richard Charles reduced its stake in T-Mobile US, Inc. (NASDAQ:TMUS – Free Report) by 8.5% during the first quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 49,686 shares of the Wireless communications provider’s stock after selling 4,603 shares during the period.
-T-Mobile US makes up 3.7% of Hoertkorn Richard Charles’ portfolio, making the stock its 11th largest holding.
-Hoertkorn Richard Charles’ holdings in T-Mobile US were worth $7,174,000 as of its most recent filing with the SEC.
+Hoertkorn Richard Charles trimmed its position in shares of T-Mobile US, Inc. (NASDAQ:TMUS – Free Report) by 8.5% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 49,686 shares of the Wireless communications provider’s stock after selling 4,603 shares during the period.
+T-Mobile US accounts for 3.7% of Hoertkorn Richard Charles’ portfolio, making the stock its 11th largest holding.
+Hoertkorn Richard Charles’ holdings in T-Mobile US were worth $7,174,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds also recently bought and sold shares of the company.
-Evermay Wealth Management LLC boosted its stake in shares of T-Mobile US by 103.9% during the 3rd quarter.
-Evermay Wealth Management LLC now owns 208 shares of the Wireless communications provider’s stock worth $28,000 after purchasing an additional 106 shares during the period.
-Phocas Financial Corp. purchased a new stake in T-Mobile US in the 4th quarter valued at about $28,000.
-Winch Advisory Services LLC boosted its position in T-Mobile US by 215.4% in the 4th quarter.
-Winch Advisory Services LLC now owns 205 shares of the Wireless communications provider’s stock valued at $29,000 after buying an additional 140 shares during the period.
-Koesten Hirschmann & Crabtree INC. purchased a new stake in T-Mobile US in the 4th quarter valued at about $29,000.
-Finally, Oliver Lagore Vanvalin Investment Group purchased a new stake in T-Mobile US in the 4th quarter valued at about $29,000.
+Several other institutional investors and hedge funds have also recently modified their holdings of the company.
+Vanguard Group Inc. raised its position in shares of T-Mobile US by 2.0% during the 3rd quarter.
+Vanguard Group Inc. now owns 48,808,589 shares of the Wireless communications provider’s stock valued at $6,548,648,000 after purchasing an additional 978,130 shares during the period.
+State Street Corp increased its holdings in T-Mobile US by 1.7% in the 3rd quarter.
+State Street Corp now owns 24,087,625 shares of the Wireless communications provider’s stock valued at $3,231,837,000 after acquiring an additional 405,082 shares during the last quarter.
+Price T Rowe Associates Inc. MD increased its holdings in T-Mobile US by 8.8% in the 4th quarter.
+Price T Rowe Associates Inc. MD now owns 22,182,295 shares of the Wireless communications provider’s stock valued at $3,105,521,000 after acquiring an additional 1,800,938 shares during the last quarter.
+Norges Bank bought a new stake in T-Mobile US in the 4th quarter valued at $2,801,442,000.
+Finally, Geode Capital Management LLC increased its holdings in T-Mobile US by 1.0% in the 4th quarter.
+Geode Capital Management LLC now owns 12,106,454 shares of the Wireless communications provider’s stock valued at $1,691,765,000 after acquiring an additional 122,503 shares during the last quarter.
 46.18% of the stock is currently owned by institutional investors.

-Several equities research analysts have issued reports on the stock.
-Wells Fargo & Company boosted their price objective on shares of T-Mobile US from $160.00 to $165.00 in a research report on Friday, April 28th.
+A number of analysts have issued reports on TMUS shares.
 Deutsche Bank Aktiengesellschaft reduced their price target on shares of T-Mobile US from $192.00 to $185.00 in a report on Wednesday, May 3rd.
-Wolfe Research upgraded shares of T-Mobile US from a “peer perform” rating to an “outperform” rating and set a $160.00 price target for the company in a report on Thursday, June 8th.
-StockNews.com assumed coverage on shares of T-Mobile US in a report on Thursday, May 18th.
-They issued a “hold” rating for the company.
-Finally, Royal Bank of Canada set a $172.00 price target on shares of T-Mobile US in a report on Wednesday, March 15th.
-Two investment analysts have rated the stock with a hold rating, ten have given a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average target price of $179.33.
+Royal Bank of Canada set a $172.00 price target on shares of T-Mobile US in a report on Wednesday, March 15th.
+HSBC dropped their price objective on shares of T-Mobile US from $185.00 to $165.00 in a research note on Monday, June 5th.
+Benchmark lifted their price objective on shares of T-Mobile US from $197.00 to $200.00 in a research note on Friday, April 28th.
+Finally, Wolfe Research raised shares of T-Mobile US from a “peer perform” rating to an “outperform” rating and set a $160.00 price objective for the company in a research note on Thursday, June 8th.
+Two equities research analysts have rated the stock with a hold rating, ten have issued a buy rating and one has issued a strong buy rating to the stock.
+According to MarketBeat, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $179.33.

-In other news, CFO Peter Osvaldik sold 20,000 shares of the company’s stock in a transaction on Wednesday, April 5th.
-The shares were sold at an average price of $150.00, for a total value of $3,000,000.00.
-Following the sale, the chief financial officer now directly owns 80,476 shares of the company’s stock, valued at approximately $12,071,400.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In related news, Director Raul Marcelo Claure sold 192,600 shares of the stock in a transaction on Monday, June 12th.
-The shares were sold at an average price of $130.01, for a total transaction of $25,039,926.00.
-Following the sale, the director now directly owns 1,844,088 shares of the company’s stock, valued at $239,749,880.88.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CFO Peter Osvaldik sold 20,000 shares of the stock in a transaction on Wednesday, April 5th.
-The stock was sold at an average price of $150.00, for a total transaction of $3,000,000.00.
-Following the sale, the chief financial officer now directly owns 80,476 shares in the company, valued at $12,071,400.
+In other news, Director Raul Marcelo Claure sold 192,600 shares of the business’s stock in a transaction dated Monday, June 12th.
+The shares were sold at an average price of $130.01, for a total value of $25,039,926.00.
+Following the completion of the sale, the director now owns 1,844,088 shares in the company, valued at approximately $239,749,880.88.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+In related news, insider Neville R. Ray sold 3,098 shares of the business’s stock in a transaction that occurred on Wednesday, April 5th.
+The shares were sold at an average price of $150.00, for a total transaction of $464,700.00.
+Following the completion of the transaction, the insider now owns 297,544 shares in the company, valued at approximately $44,631,600.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, Director Raul Marcelo Claure sold 192,600 shares of the business’s stock in a transaction that occurred on Monday, June 12th.
+The stock was sold at an average price of $130.01, for a total transaction of $25,039,926.00.
+Following the transaction, the director now owns 1,844,088 shares of the company’s stock, valued at approximately $239,749,880.88.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 253,120 shares of company stock worth $33,850,091.
-0.70% of the stock is owned by corporate insiders.
+In the last quarter, insiders sold 253,120 shares of company stock worth $33,850,091.
+0.70% of the stock is currently owned by corporate insiders.

 T-Mobile US, Inc, together with its subsidiaries, provides mobile communications services in the United States, Puerto Rico, and the United States Virgin Islands.
 The company offers voice, messaging, and data services to customers in the postpaid, prepaid, and wholesale and other services.
 It also provides wireless devices, including smartphones, wearables, tablets, home broadband routers, and other mobile communication devices, as well as wireless devices and accessories; financing through equipment installment plans; leasing through JUMP!
 On Demand; and High Speed Internet services.